 - Guarantee element of State Pension Credit

-If you think your child may possibly be eligible for free school meals, please call into the office to collect a claim form.
+to benefit your child, please speak to the Principal.
 Every child who is eligible generates valuable income for the school.